araichev/vegehead/recipes/chocolate_1.rst

 Variations
 ----------
-- Replace the vanilla extract with 1/2 t of peppermint extract
+- Replace the vanilla with 2 t of diced peppermint leaves
-- Add 1/2 t orange zest, 1/2 t cinnamon, and 1/2 t ground chilis
+- Add 1/2 t orange zest, 1/2 t cinnamon, and 1/2 t ground chili

 Notes
 ------
 The heating and cooling to specific temperatures in this recipe tempers the chocolate so that it hardens and remains hard at room temperature.
+Also, including liquids in this recipe would ruin or make very difficult the tempering.

-As a short cut, you can skip steps 4, 5, and 7 and cool the chocolate in the refrigerator, but you better keep it there to preserve its pleasant texture.
+If you don't want to temper the chocolate, you can skip steps 4, 5, and 7 and cool the chocolate in the refrigerator, but you better keep it there.
 Bringing the chocolate back to room temperature will probably cause melting and mealiness.